-Ans.
-Ports are the point from where information goes in and out of any system.
-Scanning of the ports to find out any loop holes in the system are known as Port Scanning.
+Answer: Ports are the point where information goes in and out of any system.
+Scanning of the ports to find out any loopholes in the system is known as Port Scanning.
 There can be some weak points in the system to which hackers can attack and get the critical information.
 These points should be identified and prevented from any misuse.

 Following are the types of port scans:

 - Vanilla: In this scanning, the scanner attempts to connect to all 65,535 ports.

 - Sweep: The scanner connects to the same port on more than one machine.

 - Fragmented packets: The scanner sends packet fragments that get through simple packet filters in a firewall